Pour une performance commerciale accrue

 What skills produce the greatest impact?

 In the study described above, the managers received rather extensive development.
-They participated in the same Counsellor Salesperson program as their salespeople, so they would have intimate knowledge of the skills.
+They participated in the same Counsellor Salesperson programme as their salespeople, so they would have intimate knowledge of the skills.
 In addition, they participated in two days of training on both coaching skills and on specific methods for coaching to the Counsellor Salesperson skills.

 Is all of this necessary to create a positive ROI?
 The above study alone cannot answer that question.
 So we examined the scientific research on the performance impact of manager coaching.
 We were able to identify eight studies that provided percentage improvement in performance statistics.
 In examining these studies, it was clear that they could be classified by the type of manager coaching delivered into three groups: